MechanicalRock/mechanicalrock.github.io/_posts/2021-03-24-botocore-deprecation.markdown

 ---
-layout: post
+layout: postv2
 title: AWS CloudFormation Time Bomb Detector
 date: 2021-03-24
 tags: aws cloudformation botocore
 author: Tim Myerscough
 image: img/blog/botocore-deprecation/comb.png
 description:  Do you use Python Lambda backed CustomResources in CloudFormation?
 Act before 01 April 2021.
 ---

 Do you use Python CustomResources in your CloudFormation stacks?

 **If so, you need to act before 01 April 2021.**